symbiontik/k3s-gitops/README.md

 1. Copy the API token to your clipboard.

-1. Paste your API token as the value for `BOOTSTRAP_TERRAFORM_CLOUD_TOKEN` in your `bootstrap.env` file, then save the file.
+1. Paste your API token as the value for `TERRAFORM_CLOUD_TOKEN` in your `bootstrap.env` file, then save the file.

 You now have a Terraform Cloud API token that will enable you to programatically configure your Terraform environment.